AhmadYousif89/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell Basics

-This section covers fundamental shell scripts that introduce you to basic commands and operations in a Unix-like environment.
+This section covers fundamental shell scripts that introduce you to basic commands and operations in a Unix-like systems.

 ## Table of contents: